neicnordic/sensitive-data-archive/docs/decisions/template.md

 # These are optional metadata elements.
 Feel free to remove any of them.
 status: proposed # proposed | accepted | rejected | deprecated | superseded
 superseded-by: # e.g. "0005-new-approach.md" (only when status is superseded)
-date: {YYYY-MM-DD when the decision was last updated}
+date: "YYYY-MM-DD" # when the decision was last updated
-decision-makers: {list everyone involved in the decision}
+decision-makers: [] # list everyone involved in the decision
-consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
+consulted: [] # list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication
-informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
+informed: [] # list everyone who is kept up-to-date on progress; and with whom there is a one-way communication
 ---

 # {short title, representative of solved problem and found solution}